top of page

 Starring: Saffron Burrows, Thomas Jane, Samuel L. Jackson, Jacqueline McKenzie, Michael Rapaport, Stellan Skarsgård & LL Cool J

 Like Jaws, Deep Blue Sea sparked a renewed interest in shark-focused creature features.
 Unfortunately, it also sparked a spike in awful replicas and sequels.
-Still, the original Deep Blue Sea is a good attempt at updating the sharks-seeks-revenge premise.
-While the idea of genetically mutated super sharks is utterly bonkers, it does up the ante in terms of thrills and dangers, especially in comparison to Jaws' Bruce, who is seen more like a mindless killing machine.
-Also similar to Bruce, the early CGI is pretty cheesy but reasonably decent for 1999.
-Like most movies on this list, Deep Blue Sea is an excellent film for jump scares, gore, and rows and rows of teeth.
+Still, the original Deep Blue Sea is a good attempt at updating the shark-seeks-revenge premise.
+While the idea of genetically mutated super sharks is utterly bonkers, it does up the ante regarding thrills and dangers, especially in comparison to Jaws' Bruce, who is seen more like a mindless killing machine.
+Also, similar to Bruce, the early CGI is pretty cheesy but reasonably decent for 1999.
+Like most movies on this list, Deep Blue Sea is excellent for jump scares, gore, and rows and rows of teeth.

 The Life Aquatic with Steve Zissou (2004)